apache/mxnet/docs/how_to/add_op_in_backend.md

 ### Attribute Inference
 Attribute inference is the process of deducing the properties of `NDArray`s in neural networks from user provided information.
-Two most common attributes of an `NDArray` are shape and data type.
+Two most common attributes of an `NDArray` are data shape and data type.
 Let's take a look at the following example.
 Given an input `NDArray` called `data`, you invoke the `quadratic` operator like this: `output = mx.nd.quadratic(data, a=1, b=2, c=3)`.
 Before calculating the `output` values, its shape and data type are inferred from the input